atrocore/export-feeds/desc/export-feeds-desc-en.md

 ## Administrator Functions

-The "Export Feeds" module significantly extends the functionality of the [TreoPIM](https://treopim.com/help/what-is-treopim) system, so further description of the module is given in the context of TreoPIM.
+The "Export Feeds" module significantly extends the functionality of the [AtroPIM](https://atropim.com/help/what-is-atropim) system, so further description of the module is given in the context of AtroPIM.

-After the module installation, a new `Export Feeds` configuration group is added to the TreoPIM administration page.
+After the module installation, a new `Export Feeds` configuration group is added to the AtroPIM administration page.
 Also there is a possibility to add export feeds as a separate navigation menu item on the `Administration > User Interface` page:

 ![Export feeds adding](_assets/export-feeds-add.jpg)